ga-wdi-curriculum/js-scope/scope.md

 - Define 'scope' in the context of programming
 - Describe the rules of scope in Javascript
+- Give an example of a function declaration and a function expression
 - Describe the impact of hoisting on variable scope
+- Describe the purpose of `use strict`

 ## Why Scope?
 Why Now?